0x00K1/AnonyChat/README.md

 6. Use this URL to access your server from anywhere in the world.

 ## ⚠️ Antivirus Notification
-Some antivirus software might flag Anonychat as a potential virus or trojan.
+Some antivirus software might flag AnonyChat as a potential virus or trojan.
 This is a false positive, likely due to the network communication features used in the program.
-If you encounter this issue, you may need to create an exception in your antivirus software for Anonychat.
+If you encounter this issue, you may need to create an exception in your antivirus software for AnonyChat.